OrchardCMS/OrchardCore/src/docs/reference/core/Configuration/README.md

     });
 ```

-This will thus make the SMTP port use this configuration despite any other value defined from site settings.
+This will make the SMTP port use this configuration despite any other value defined in site settings.
 The second example's configuration value can come from e.g. an `appsettings.json` file like below:

 ```
 {